ackman678/currOpinRvw/currOpin_outline.txt

 [#Espinosa:2012]: Espinosa, J. S. and Stryker, M. P. (2012).
 Development and plasticity of the primary visual cortex, Neuron, 75(2), 230-49

 [#Crair:1998]: Crair, M. C., Gillespie, D. C., and Stryker, M. P. (1998).
 The role of visual experience in the development of columns in cat visual cortex, Science, 279(5350), 566-70

+[#Hooks:2006]: Hooks, B. M. and Chen, C. (2006).
+Distinct roles for spontaneous and visual activity in remodeling of the retinogeniculate synapse, Neuron, 52(2), 281-91

 [#Ruthazer:2010a]: Ruthazer, E. S., Bachleda, A. R., and Olavarria, J. F. (2010).
 Role of interstitial branching in the development of visual corticocortical connections: a time-lapse and fixed-tissue analysis, J Comp Neurol, 518(24), 4963-79